grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 But the _Gnat_ was not sinking so fast that it did not right itself first.
 The sucking hole under them pulled harder on the lead weights at the bottom of the boat than the rest of it.
 Slowly the keel was drawn and the sail rolled back up to where it was supposed to be.

 Shakes was almost ecstatic.
 He started laughing.
 "Hemi!
 This is it.
 But at least the _Gnat_ is going down upright!
 With some dignity!"
-He found his lighter and tried to light the cigarette that was somehow still hanging unlit from his lips.
+He found his lighter and tried to ignite the cigarette that was somehow still hanging unlit from his lips.
 The cigarette was soaked and refused to light, but the glow of the flame from the lighter showed them how dire their situation was.

 "Give me that."
 Hemi took the lighter from Shakes and snapped it aflame.
-He used it to look over the _Gnat's_ controls, waving the flame slowly in front of each terrifying dial and gauge.
+He used it to look over the _Gnat's_ controls, waving the flame slowly in front of each dial and gauge.
 For good measure he pulled the emergency blow lever again.
 He opened all the tank trim valves.
 None of those things required electricity to function --- they were purely mechanical devices on all submarines as a safety precaution for a situation just like this.
 If there was no power, the sub should still be able to make it to the surface.

 But not if the ballast tanks had split and let the reserve air out.
 The bubble they need to ride up had made its own way to the surface, leaving uselessly without them.

 The water Shakes sat in was rising quickly.
 Water was pissing in through cracks in the viewport.
-Hemi looked at the depth gauge --- 100 meters.
+Hemi looked at the depth gauge --- pegged at 100 meters, which was the maximum reading for the gauge.

 He let the lighter go out.

 His whole life he had been able to make these machines --- all machines --- do what he wanted them to.
 But this particular one was failing him now.
-Shakes' resignation seemed to be all that was left.
+Shakes' resignation seemed to be the only appropriate response left.
 In the darkness he listened the water streaming into the submarine.
 It sounded like babbling brooks he had known long ago in his youth, on land.
 With no visual sensory input in the darkness, his mind instead saw the bright sunny brooks that brought fresh water down to the sea on the island he had grown up on.
 All his years on rusting and leaking submarines, and running water --- a sound of death on submarines --- still remained firstly the sound of life and his youth.

 [//]: # (### Rescued by the Prospect, lifted from underneath)

-A thick clang rang out in the darkness.
+Then a clang in the darkness, like a church bell in the night.
 Hemi had expected something like this.
 The pressure hull would be collapsing in on itself.
 The steel snapping together like the jaws of some beast.
 He braced himself for the rush of water that should follow it.

 Instead the _Gnat_ settled flat, and the descending sensation suddenly jolted to a stop.
-Hemi lit the lighter and Shakes was staring at him with a puzzled look on his face.
-Hemi looked at the depth gauge: it was rising.
+Hemi lit the lighter again.
+Shakes was staring at him with a puzzled look on his face.
+Hemi looked at the depth gauge: rising.

 "What the..."
 Shakes asked.

 "...The _Prospect_.
-They must have got under us."
+They must have gotten under us."

 "And now they're raising us to the surface?
-Like some new born whale?
+Like some newborn whale?

-"I certainly find myself overcome with awe," Hemi replied.
+"I certainly find myself overcome with awe."

 Shakes stood up and took the lighter back from Hemi.
 He lit it and with a renewed hope for life, he crawled forward.
 He pushed Herschel's empty and guano-covered roost aside and pulled open a fuse box panel that lay behind it.
 He rummaged through a pile of old and corroded fuses that lay at the bottom of the fuse box to find one that looked like it was still at least partially conductive.
 He ran his finger down the rows of blown fuses till he found the one he wanted and yanked it out.
 The hopefully-working replacement went into the fuse box in its place.

-He knew it did work because the radio panel lit up and the rapidly dwindling space of air in the sub was filled with the sound of radio static.
-"Try the ship-to-ship!"
+He knew immediately that it did work because the radio panel lit up and the rapidly dwindling space of air in the sub was filled with the sound of radio static.
+"Try the ship-to-ship!" he called back to Hemi.

 Hemi picked up the mic from the front of the glowing box, and squeezed the transmitter.
-The transmit power needle snapped to the right, just as it should. "_Prospect_, this is Hemi, aboard the _Gnat_, do you copy."
+The transmit power needle snapped to the right, just as it should. "_Prospect_, this is Hemi Howell, aboard the _Gnat_, do you copy?"

-"I do Hemi!"
+"I sure do Hemi!"
 Percy's voice came back through the box.
 "We were worried that you were already flattened, and we'd just be bringing up your corpses in a squashed metal coffin!
 It's good to hear you.
 Shakes there?"

 "Captain Shakes is here, though wet.
 How did you find us?"

 "Cassandra of course!
 She managed to pick Shake's little sinking craft out from all the noise of the _Grackle_ going down, and then she navigated us down with dead-on precision until we were under you.
 Just in the nick too!
 Our batteries flat-lined just after we picked you up.
 We're rising on a gentle ballast blow right now."

-"The pursuing sub?"
+"The _Grackle_?"

 "They are on their way down the hole Hemi, dragged by their ram first, I hope.
 Cassandra said she heard the boat split, and the bulkheads failing, and then the two biggest pieces went down."